markszabo/strava-goals/README.md

 Create a GitHub Fine-grained personal access token with the permission to read/write secrets on this repo, and add it to GitHub Secrets under `REPO_ACCESS_TOKEN`.

-This will be used to continously update the refresh token (as it's single-use).
+This will be used to continously update the refresh token in GitHub Secrets (as it's single-use).

 ### 4. Create a Google App Password